andy-schulz/thekla-examples/courses/cucumber/06_Specify_Data_in_Tables/README.md

     ]
 ```

-Now the first line is interpreted as a standard table row as the lines two and three.
+Now the first line is interpreted as a standard table row as well as the lines two and three.

 # Specify multiple examples within one scenario